-Sinus lift surgery is necessary for patients who are receiving dental implants and need to create more room in the jaw for the implant to be properly placed.
-The sinus lift surgery will not only create enough room for the dental implant, but it will help thicken the sinus floor to help support the dental implant.
-This is a specialized periodontal surgery .
+Sinus lift surgery is necessary for patients receiving dental implants and who need to create more room in the jaw for the implant to be properly placed.
+The sinus lift surgery will not only create enough room for the dental implant but also help thicken the sinus floor to help support the dental implant.
+This is specialized periodontal surgery.

 The sinus lift surgery adds a bone between your jaw and maxillary sinuses.
-Sinus lift surgery is needed for patients who:
+Patients who have the following require sinus lift surgery: